WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 * "interactive", the latency will be `192*n` where `n` is 1, 2, 3,..., and is
   chosen by the UA
-* "playback", the latency will be 20 ms.  This means the graph is rendered 5 times (`5*192` = `20 ms * 48 kHz`) per callback.
+* "balanced", the latency will be 20 ms.  This means the graph is rendered 5 times (`5*192` = `20 ms * 48 kHz`) per callback.
 * "playback", the latency will be 200 ms.  The graph is rendered 50 times per callback.